 We’re using cookies to give you the best experience possible of Essity.com.
 Read more about the cookies we use and how to change your settings:

-Essity’s financial risk management is centralized, as is the case for the corporate internal bank for financial transactions of Group companies and management of the Group’s energy risks.
-The financial risks are managed in accordance with the Group’s finance policy, which is set by Essity’s Board of Directors and, together with Essity’s energy risk policy, comprises a framework for management activities.
-The risks are grouped and followed up on a regular basis to ensure compliance with these guidelines.
-Essity has also centralized the management of other risks.
+Essity’s financial risk management is centralized.
+The Group’s internal bank handles the Group’s financial transactions and energy risks.
+The financial risks are managed in accordance with the Group’s finance policy, which is decided by Essity’s Board of Directors.
+Together with Essity’s energy risk policy, the finance policy comprises a framework for financial risk management.
+The risks are compiled and followed up continuously.

-Essity has established a corporate internal audit unit, which ensures that Essity’s organization complies with the set policies.
+Essity has a corporate internal audit unit, which follow up that Essity’s organization complies with the set policies.